jjhegedus/engine-docs/source/index.md

 [Apollo Tracing](https://github.com/apollographql/apollo-tracing) is a GraphQL response format extension to expose trace data for GraphQL requests.

-Apollo Tracing packages are language-specific packages that, once installed on a server, augment that server's GraphQL responses with the specified trace data format.
+Apollo Tracing packages augment your server's GraphQL responses with the specified trace data format.

 Engine relies on receiving data in the Apollo Tracing format to create its performance telemetry reports.
 There are currently tracing packages using the Apollo Tracing format for the following GraphQL servers:
 1. **Node:** [Apollo Server](https://github.com/apollographql/apollo-server) (Express, Hapi, Koa, Restify, and Lambda); [Express-GraphQL](https://github.com/graphql/express-graphql)